Jatin-kalka/weather_dashboard/README.md

 📌 Home Page
 📌 Weather Dashboard
 📌 Contact Page
-(Add Screenshots Here)
 ________________________________________
 🤝 Contributing
 Want to improve this project?
 Fork it and submit a Pull Request! 🚀
 ________________________________________
 📩 Contact
-📧 Email: yourname@example.com
+📧 Email: jatinkalka@example.com
-🌐 Website: yourwebsite.com
+🌐 Website: jatinkalka.com
-📘 GitHub: github.com/yourusername
+📘 GitHub: github.com/jatinkalka
 ________________________________________
-📌 Made with ❤️ by [Your Name]
+📌 Made with ❤️ by jatinkalka
 ________________________________________
-Let me know if you'd like to add more sections! 🚀😊